lmaisenbacher/rp-lockbox/README.md

 ## Usage
 The lockbox can be configured using the included web interface which runs on the default HTTP port (80).
-Just navigate with your browser to the address of the Red Pitaya.
+Just navigate with your browser to the host name or IP address of the Red Pitaya.

 It is also possible to remote control the lockbox by sending SCPI commands via a TCP/IP connection on port 5000.